• Skip to primary navigation

 The day I first had these was a rainy day in Portland, Oregon.
 My oldest granddaughter was around 6 years old at the time, and we made a pasta dinner with her mom, including making homemade pasta.
 (A fabulous way to spend a rainy afternoon, IMO.)

-🧅 Main Ingredients + Notes
+🧅 Ingredient Notes

-For the all of the ingredients, measurements and directions, go to the Recipe Card at the bottom of this post.
+For the all of the ingredients, measurements, and directions, go to the Recipe Card at the bottom of this post.

 • All-purpose flour - I like King Arthur flour for it's consistency.

-• Brown sugar - if you don't have any on hand, it's easy to make your own brown sugar.
+• Brown sugar - If you don't have any on hand, it's easy to make your own brown sugar.

-• Peanut butter - a cheaper brand of peanut butter, such as Skippy, is better in this recipe than with the healthier, natural, peanut butters.
+• Peanut butter - A cheaper brand of peanut butter, such as Skippy, is better in this recipe than with the healthier, natural, peanut butters.

-• Rolled oats - don't use instant oats in this recipe.
+• Rolled oats - Don't use instant oats in this recipe.

-• Chocolate chips - semi-sweet chocolate and milk chocolate chips both work great in this recipe.
+• Chocolate chips - Semi-sweet chocolate and milk chocolate chips both work great in this recipe.

 Four process shots in making oatmeal peanut butter chocolate chip cookies.